 The WorldSkills Access Programme reflects international good practice in training design and comprises a mandatory element as well as a supplementary element for further learning.
-The estimated learning time is 20 hours per element.
+The total estimated learning time is 20 hours.

-Mandatory elements (to be completed by all new Experts):
+Mandatory elements (to be completed by all new Experts and returning Experts who have who were not at the previous Competition):

+- General introduction

+- Ethics, conduct, wellbeing

-- General introduction - Introduction to vocational assessment
+- Introduction to vocational assessment

-Members must plan for their new Experts and those with experience of one WorldSkills Competition to complete the two mandatory modules by C-4 months (C-3 months for WSC2022 only) by completing the assessment criteria.
+Members must plan for their new Experts and those returning Experts who were not at the previous Competition to complete the mandatory elements by C-4 months (C-3 months for WSC2022 only) by completing the assessment criteria.
 The assessment criteria are to be reviewed by Experts with experience of two or more WorldSkills Competitions, followed by personal updating as required.